 - Select the word you want to research.

-- Go to References tab → Smart Lookup (or right-click and select from drop-down list).
+- Go to References tab → Smart Lookup (or right-click and select from the drop-down list).

 - Scroll through the list and click ‘More’ for more information.